marmelab/react-admin/UPGRADE.md

 )
 ```

-In react-admin v3, you can styll pass an `exporter` function this way, but its signature has changed:
+In react-admin v3, you can still pass an `exporter` function this way, but its signature has changed:

 ```diff
 -const exportComments = (data, fetchRelaterRecords, dispatch) => {